 Memories of a Wartime Canal Boatwoman Nancy Ridgway (ed Mike Clarke and Timothy Peters)

 The TUC Women’s History Network: Boatwomen Training Scheme

 And an account of Molly Traill’s involvement with the trainees and boating by her grandson

 When Evelyn died her stepson, Tom Monnington, found her wartime diary among her possessions and donated it to Stoke Bruerne museum in 2008.

 There were a number of newspaper and magazine pieces in 1992 when there was a reunion at Batchworth and 2008 when the women’s work was formally recognised with the installation of a plaque at Stoke Bruerne.

 In 1944 David Scherman made a journey with Audrey Harper, Evelyn Hunt and Ann Blake and took several hundred photographs for LIFE Collections.
 Until recently a limited number of these could be found on the Waterways archive but in June 2017 a French radio station released over 70 of them.
 You can see them here.

 There is a collection of pictures of Daphne March working with her mother on Heather Bell on her niece’s blog (copyright Imperial War Museum).

 Longevity seems to be a feature of these remarkable women, two are still alive and several lived into their nineties or beyond.
-We learned recently that Miranda died in January 2017, aged 100.
+At least one, Miranda, reached her centenary, dying in January 2017, aged 100.